typesafehub/conductr-doc/src/main/play-doc/operation/DynamicProxyConfiguration.md

 Review the ACL configuration of the endpoints deployed in the ConductR cluster.
 Use the command `conduct acls http` and `conduct acls tcp` to display request ACLs for HTTP and TCP traffic respectively.

-The command will provide a warning message should duplicate endpoints are detected.
+The command will provide a warning message if duplicate endpoints are detected.
 Refer to [Requirement](#Requirement) section for more details on duplicate endpoints.

 ### Check the logs from ConductR HAProxy bundle